SitecorePowerShell/Console/docs/remoting-policy-setup.md

 ## The pieces

-**API Key** — Think of this as credentials for the developer.
+**Shared Secret Client** — Think of this as credentials for the developer.
 It contains a shared secret (like a password) that the developer uses to authenticate.
 You create one per consumer.
+(For OAuth/IdP-issued tokens, use an OAuth Client instead.)

 **Remoting Policy** — Think of this as a permission set.
 It controls what the developer is allowed to do.
-An API Key does nothing without one — the developer can log in but can't run anything until you attach a policy.
+A Remoting Client does nothing without one - the developer can log in but can't run anything until you attach a policy.

 **The policy has three parts:**